-That said, in addition to the atypical uncertainty of 2020, I understand you have work, family and life commitments which at times conflict with our class schedule.
-All class sessions will be available as recordings on Learn as quickly as the recordings are finished processing.
-If there are technical difficulties for any reason, the recording of the class will be made available to you as soon as possible.
+That said, in addition to the uncertainty of 2021 and pandemic life, I understand you have work, family and life commitments which at times conflict with our class schedule.
+All class sessions will be available as recordings on Learn as quickly as the recordings are finished processing. if there are technical difficulties for any reason, the recording of the class will be made available to you as soon as possible.